Home > Analyses > Consumer Defensive > Anheuser-Busch InBev SA/NV

 Financial Ratios

-The following table presents key financial ratios for Anheuser-Busch InBev SA/NV (BUD) over the fiscal years 2020 to 2024, providing insight into profitability, valuation, liquidity, leverage, and efficiency:
+The following table summarizes key financial ratios for Anheuser-Busch InBev SA/NV (BUD) over the last five fiscal years:

 Evolution of Financial Ratios